Monday, 29 August 2016

 Credit: © determined / Fotolia

 The solar eruptions are known to shield Earth's atmosphere from cosmic rays.
-However the new study, published in Journal of Geophysical Research: Space Physics,
+However the new study, published in Journal of Geophysical Research: Space Physics, shows that the global cloud cover is simultaneously reduced, supporting the idea that cosmic rays are important for cloud formation.
+The eruptions cause a reduction in cloud fraction of about 2 percent corresponding to roughly a billion tonnes of liquid water disappearing from the atmosphere.

 Since clouds are known to affect global temperatures on longer timescales, the present investigation represents an important step in the understanding of clouds and climate variability.